ailabstw/FLaVor/examples/hello-inference/README.md

 ### Step 4: Send Inference Requests

-Once the FLaVor Inference Service is running, send POST requests to the /invocations endpoint with image data and associated metadata formatted in AiCOCO format to perform segmentation inference.
+Once the FLaVor Inference Service is running, send POST requests to the `/invocations` endpoint with image data and associated metadata formatted in AiCOCO format to perform inference.
+See [`send_request.py`](send_request.py) for python example.

-By following these steps, you can seamlessly integrate your segmentation model with the FLaVor Inference Service and leverage its user-friendly interface for simplified segmentation tasks.

 ### More Examples for Various Tasks